 That’s like your Mind, your personality, living in a comfortable place, which the Chinese suggest is your (Heart-) Blood: if someone haemorrhages blood seriously, you see them entering a state of shock as their personality ebbs away.
 So Mind and Personality have much in common.

 Your Heart is said to be the Governor of the Blood, and the Blood is the Residence of the Mind.

 Heart Blood derives from Blood.
 So if Blood is deficient, the Blood of the Heart will be too.

 Bit of technical stuff: the reverse isn’t true.
 You could have Heart Blood deficiency without having Blood deficiency.
 Well – theoretically.

 Blood provides nutrition and support for all the zang fu organs and all the tissues of the body.
-Because the Heart houses the Shen - the Mind - and the Blood is where we have our consciousness, the Blood of the Heart is pre-eminent in controlling stability in our consciousness, personality and thinking.
+Because the Heart houses the Mind – and the Blood is where we have our consciousness – the Blood of the Heart is pre-eminent in controlling stability in our consciousness, personality and thinking.

 Of course, if we allow ourselves to become emotionally upset, it will affect our personalities.
 This is because all emotions affect the Heart, the main ‘Energy’ directing our lives.